The Debate Over Understanding in AI's Large Language Models

 Those on the other side of this debate argue that large pretrained models such as GPT-3 or LaMDA---however fluent their linguistic output---cannot possess understanding because they have no experience or mental models of the world; their training in predicting words in vast collections of text has taught them the \textit{form} of language but not the meaning \cite{bender2020climbing,bender2021dangers,marcus2022nonsense}.
 A recent opinion piece put it this way: ``A system trained on language alone will never approximate human intelligence, even if trained from now until the heat death of the universe'' and ``it is clear that these systems are doomed to a shallow understanding that will never approximate the full-bodied thinking we see in humans'' \cite{browning2022limits}.
 Another scholar argued that intelligence, agency, and by extension, understanding ``are the wrong categories'' for talking about these systems; instead LLMs are compressed repositories of human knowledge more akin to libraries or encyclopedias than to intelligent agents \cite{gopnikAI2022}.
+For example, humans know what is meant by a “tickle” making us laugh, because we have bodies.
+An LLM could use the word "tickle", but it has obviously never had the sensation.
+Understanding a tickle is to map a word to a sensation, not to another word.

 Those on the ``LLMs do not understand'' side of the debate argue that while the fluency of large language models is surprising, our surprise reflects our lack of intuition of what statistical correlations can produce at the scales of these models.
 Anyone who attributes understanding or consciousness to LLMs is a victim of the Eliza effect \cite{hofstadter1995ineradicable}---named after the 1960s chatbot created by Joseph Weizenbaum that, simple as it was, still fooled people into believing it understood them \cite{weizenbaum1976computer}.
 More generally, the Eliza effect refers to our human tendency to attribute understanding and agency to machines with even the faintest hint of humanlike language or behavior.